pepes0cool/PrintingService/README.md

 Open the solution file in Visual Studio.
 Build the project to restore dependencies.
 Start the application by running it locally.
+You can create new account in the application, any mail will be 'Student' role, If the mail is 'SPSO@hcmut.edu.vn', the user will be assign to SPSO role.